-Jackson grinned and then darted past Ellie to pet the Stanton’s aging terrier.
+Jackson darted past Ellie to pet the Stanton’s aging terrier.

 “Emmy’s in the kitchen and I’m sure Edith and Jimmy will be here soon,” James said as he closed the front door behind us.

 In the kitchen Emmy stood at the counter, slicing carrots for the salad.
-When she saw me, she laid her knife down and walked over to hug me, then gestured to a tall, broad shouldered man leaning against the counter.
-I hadn’t noticed him until I’d stepped all the way through the kitchen doorway.
+When she saw me, she laid her knife down and walked over to hug me, then gestured to a tall, broad-shouldered man leaning against the counter.

 “You remember J.T., don’t you, Blanche?”

 The man standing before me looked nothing like the little boy I remembered from my childhood.
-I remembered a scrawny child with a long neck and narrow chin, reddish brown hair that stuck out in all directions, and a face that begged to be slapped.
-This man was muscular with a square, masculine jawline.
-The blue eyes were in sharp contrast to dark brown, almost black hair.
-His smile, inviting and warm, was far removed from the childish smirk I remembered.
+This was no longer the face of a boy that begged to be slapped.
+This man was muscular with a square, masculine, clean shaven jawline.
+His blue eyes were in sharp contrast to dark brown, almost black hair, and his smile, inviting and warm, was far removed from the childish smirk I remembered.

 “Ah, yes, family nicknames,” I said.
 “Always a challenge to shake.”